matteo-nini/sports-football-app_landing-page/README.md

-# Level-2 Responsive-Landing-Page
+# SPORTS

-Level 2 - Responsive Landing Page
+### Description
-Create a copy of Landing Page using the course mockup file.
+Sports it's a mobile application for Football matches!
-In this project i have to create a Landing Page for a desktop version and a mobile version of the site.
+Here is the hypothetical landing page website of the final product!